craigahobbs/craigahobbs.github.io/mines.md

-# Colorado School of Mines Trip!
+# Colorado School of Mines

 ## Todo